Android App Development

 Stateful Widget and Element Trees 🌱Each stateful widget has an analogous stateful element.
 Each stateful widget has an analogous stateful element.

 This widget is stateful, thus the stateful element asks that it construct a state object by invoking the createState function of the Stateful Widget class.

 The stateful element now has a reference to the state object and the widget at the given location in the element tree.
 To check for children widgets, the stateful element calls the build method of the state object widget.
 Each child widget then produces a new element and mounts it to the element tree.

 How to check Widgets Tree in Flutter of your Flutter app 🔍You may use the Flutter widget inspector to understand existing layouts and identify layout problems.
 By using it to explore and visualize Flutter widget trees.

 To debug a layout issue, run the app in debug mode and open the inspector by clicking the Flutter Inspector tab on the DevTools toolbar.

-We’ve learned about the Widgets Tree In Flutter.
+In Widgets Tree in Flutter: What You Need to Know in this blog.
+We’ve learned about the Widgets Tree and its working In Flutter.